After Your Hearing

 • Send the following documents, in this order:

 • Any evidence the IRB-RPD did not allow during or after your refugee hearing.
-Do not send any documents that you did use as evidence.
-They are already in your file.

-• A written statement explaining:
+• A written statement saying:

-• Whether you are asking for a hearing to be held at the IRB-RAD and if you want to change the location of the hearing, and
+• Whether you are asking for a hearing to be held at the IRB-RAD, and

 • Any other documents that support your appeal.

-• A memorandum document (no longer than 30 single-sided pages) that describes:
+• A memorandum document that describes:

-• The mistakes made by the IRB-RPD that you want the IRB-RAD to review
+• The mistakes made by the IRB-RPD that you want the IRB-RAD to review.

-• Where to find these mistakes in the IRB-RPD document or in the recording or transcript of the hearing
+• Where to find these mistakes in the IRB-RPD document or in the recording or transcript of the hearing.

-• Review the IRB-RAD Appeal Checklist before sending in your appellant’s record.
+• Review the IRB-RAD Appeal Checklist before sending in your Appellant’s Record.

 IRB-RAD decision

-• reject your appeal,
+• Reject your appeal,

-• decide to give you refugee protection, or
+• Decide to give you refugee protection, or

 If your IRB-RAD appeal is approved